Skip to content

 sql

--- patient_persons.phone_encrypted column
+-- organization_billing.tax_id_encrypted column

-SELECT phone_encrypted FROM patient_persons WHERE id = 81;
+SELECT tax_id_encrypted FROM organization_billing WHERE organization_id = 'b3f0...';

 Usage Example